 Pastor Thomas has been the Lead Pastor at WSUMC since July 2015.
 He has a B.S. in Psychology from Ferrum College and an M.Div. from Wesley Theological Seminary.

-|The Practice of Hope||Rev. Thomas G. James||February 12, 2023||Watch|
+|The Liberation of Know-it-All||Rev. Thomas G. James||September 17, 2023||Watch|

 Rachel Held Evans states, “Certainty isn’t faith.”
 The life of the disciple Simon Peter gives us a great example of how a life of following Jesus doesn’t have to be marked with clear knowledge, perfect discipline, or unquestionable faith.
 Instead of having to be a Biblical know-it-all, Christ simply calls us to follow.

 |On the Days When I Believe||Rev. Thomas G. James||September 10, 2023||Watch|

 “Why are you a Christian?”
 This is the opening question in Rachel Held Evans book, Wholehearted Faith.
 How would you answer this?
 It is because of the people around you who invited you to church or encouraged you in the faith?
 Or is it because of the witnes of God’s love seen in Christ?
 Why are YOU a Christian?

 |The Labor of Love||Rev. Thomas G. James||September 3, 2023||Watch|

 On Labor Day weekend, we may be reminded of the origins of Labor Day, which offered a brief pause into the normal work-week structure during the Second Industrial Revolution (1882).
 But did Labor Day go far enough in shifting how we labor?
 The apostle Paul, writing in Romans, claims we need an even greater shift in how we labor.

 |Restored by God||Rev. Thomas G. James||August 27, 2023||Watch|

 The promise of Revelation is that we are returned to the intimacy with God that existed in the Garden.